jean-t86/kotlin-parking-reservations/README.md

 4. A customer can only book one bay on any given days with their registration plate, i.e. no double bookings on the same day with the same plates.

+5. Assume that there is a client/server relationship and that the client could be in a different timezone than the server instances.